parkdj1/2021-pd-mor-tool/README.md

 > Specify a name in the 'query' section and hit send to retrieve results.
 The results will be displayed below.

 #### Services (optional)
-Specify your desired services per team using the TEAMS variable separated by commas(',') following the team id and colon(':')
+Specify your desired services per team by listing the service names separated by commas(',') following each team id <br/>
 `export TEAMS="ID_1:service1,service2;ID_2:service1,service2,service3"`

 ### Urgency (optional)